-The development, a joint venture between Linkcity and Grainger plc (backed by the London Pension Funds Authority), and the GLA, who own the land, has been developed as part of a new covenant to relieve pressure on the capital’s housing market, raise the standards of the private rental market and deliver a mix of homes for the local area.
+A joint venture between Linkcity and the Grainger Trust (backed by the London Pension Fund Authority), and the Greater London Authority (GLA) who own the land, Pontoon Dock has been developed as part of the new covenant to relieve pressure on the capital’s housing market.

 The vision is to raise the standards of private renting, deliver a mix of 236 homes for the Royal Docks, an area currently undergoing significant regeneration, and greatly improve access to the popular Thames Barrier Park for the wider community.
 The development includes apartments for private rent, affordable rent and shared ownership, office and retail space and dedicated residents’ internal and external amenity space synonymous with the Build to Rent ethos.

 The former visitors’ car park for Thames Barrier Park had been underutilised since the opening of Pontoon Dock DLR Station in 2005 and the GLA, as the landowner, brought the site to market through the London Development Panel in early 2014.

 The site lies immediately below and to the south of Pontoon Dock DLR station and adjacent to the Thames Barrier Park.
 The design responds to and harnesses the constrained nature of the site through its layout, building orientation and landscaping, whilst improving access to the Park.